 The council receives assurance from Internal and External auditors that they are carrying out their duties responsibly and that appropriate accounting records have been kept.

-You can find the Internal and External Auditor’s reports in the Annual Return for the financial year ended 31 March 2018 here: Annual Return 2018
+You can find the latest Internal and External Auditor’s reports in the Annual Return and those of previous years below.

 The aim of being open and transparent is to allow residents to see what the council spends its money on.
-Details of payments over £500 to suppliers each month can be found here:
+The public notice provides information on the rights of residents.

 For more information on any finance related matters please contact the parish clerk on: email@example.com